HyperFinal/Twitch-Retold-Desktop-App-Version-of-Twitch/README.md

 ## ⭐ Show Your Support

 If you find **Twitch Retold** useful, please consider giving this repository a **Star** ⭐ on GitHub and sharing it with friends!
-It helps more people find the project, thanks!
+It helps more people find the project and motivates ongoing development.

 ---